Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 However, to get to the municipal Albergue de Peregrinos de As Seixas, shown farther below, you must go to the right at the T-intersection and walk 150 meters up the hill.

 First pass by the Albergue A Toqueira, a private albergue, restaurant and cantina which also has private rooms.
-It is immediately before the municipal albergue.
-This new place looks lovely!
+It is right next to the municipal albergue.

 There is another accommodation in As Seixas, the Casa Camiño Turismo Rural, another 1.4 kilometers farther down the Camino, if you dislike albergues.